-To meet RAM VI requirements, SDG&E will solicit projects from three product categories that best meet both the State's renewable energy goals and the purpose of the RAM Program: 1) Baseload products; 2) Peaking As-Available products; and 3) Non-Peaking As-Available products.
-All three products must be located within the service territories of SDG&E, Pacific Gas & Electric Company (PG&E) or Southern California Edison Company (SCE).
+To meet the BioRAM program requirements, SDG&E will solicit offers from existing or new projects for baseload product that best meet the requirements of the Emergency Proclamation and the BioRAM Resolution.
+Projects must be located within the service territories of SDG&E, Pacific Gas & Electric Company (PG&E) or Southern California Edison Company (SCE), or able to be dynamically transferred via pseudo-tie into the California Independent System Operator (CAISO) system.
+A summary of the product to be procured is included in Table 1 below.